 To learn how to sprout seeds, here’s a tutorial for sunflower seeds.

-There are many myths about feeding your chickens egg shells, but egg shells are a great source of calcium and protein for your chickens and they are totally fine to eat them.
+There are many myths about feeding your chickens egg shells, but egg shells are a great source of calcium and protein for your chickens and they are totally fine for them to eat.

 Eggshells are also great for chickens & an easy source of calcium.
 Again, dried, toasted eggshells are better than raw.